cc-noppy/silly-misc/README.md

 # silly-misc
-A Minecraft Fabric  Mod that implements various items and weapons in line with Minecraft's core theme and game design.
+A Minecraft Fabric  Mod that implements various items and weapons that are extremely stupid.

 This is "Project 1" in line with the Minecraft modding progress map.